-What should I do if I do not hear the sound from the sound output device connected to the HDMI port?
+What should I do if I do not hear the sound from the sound output device connected to the HDMI or OPTICAL OUT port?

-- Once you have connected a device to the HDMI port, you need to change the device for sound output if you want to hear sound from the device.
+• Once you have connected a device to the HDMI or OPTICAL OUT port, you need to change the device for sound output if you want to hear sound from the device.

-- To change the sound output device, follow these steps:
+To change the sound output device, follow these steps:

 - 1 Close all open programs.

 - 2 Click Start and Control Panel.

 - 3 Click Hardware and Sound.

 - 4 Click Manage audio devices under Sound.

 - 5 On the Playback tab, select the desired device for sound output and click Set Default.

 - □ If you still hear no sound from the sound output device, follow these steps:

 - 1 Follow steps 1 to 4 above.

-- 2 On the Playback tab, select the HDMI icon and click Properties.
+- 2 On the Playback tab, select the HDMI or S/PDIF icon and click Properties.

 - 3 Click the Advanced tab.

 - 4 Select the sample rate and bit depth (for example, 48000 Hz, 16 bit) which the device supports.

 - 5 Click OK.